Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Introduction

 Prior analyses of failures in agentic AI systems have largely focused on task outcomes or high-level behavioural errors.
 Advancing the understanding of agentic AI failures, therefore, requires a systematic identification of fault types, observable symptoms, and root causes.
-By analysing 385 representative, we identify 5 fault dimensions, 13 symptom classes, and 12 root cause categories.
-Faults in \emph{Cognitive Control} and \emph{Agency} components indicate failures in agent decision-making and control flows, while the high incidence of faults in \emph{Runtime and Environment Grounding} components (87 instances) indicates the fragility of the surrounding execution ecosystem.
-Dominant root causes---\emph{Dependency and Integration Failures} (19.5\%) and \emph{Data and Type Handling Failures} (17.6\%)---reveal systematic contract violations between probabilistically generated artifacts and the deterministic interface, type, and runtime constraints enforced by external software systems.
+By analysing 385 representative faults, we identify 34 fault types organized into 14 categories and four architectural dimensions, along with 12 symptom categories and 12 root cause categories.
+Faults occurring in components responsible for reasoning, orchestration, tool interaction, and execution environments indicate that failures emerge across multiple layers of the agent pipeline.
+Dominant root causes—\emph{Data Schema Mismatches} (28.0\%) and \emph{Dependency Drift} (21.9\%)—reveal systematic contract violations between probabilistically generated artifacts and the deterministic interface, type, and runtime constraints enforced by external software systems.